 The rotala wallichii is a stem plant with pink and red hues and needle-shaped leaves.
 It produces flower spikes with bright, purple flowers.

 The plants need carbon dioxide injection and bright illumination.
-It also needs nitrate and iron doses.
+It also requires nitrate and iron doses.
 It grows best with high phosphate levels.

-The rotala wallichii may tax to maintain but this should not stop you from growing it.
-Given the right conditions, the plant can reward you with bright pink or deep red stems that can grow to the water’s surface.
+The rotala wallichii may tax to maintain, but this should not stop you from growing it.
+Given the right conditions, the plant can reward you with bright pink or deep red stems that can rise to the water’s surface.